PaulApivat/paulapivat/content/post/twitter_analytics/index.md

 ![plot_moderate](./plot_moderate.png)

-Visually, you can see the moderate relationship scatter plots are more dispersed, with less identifiable direction.
+Visually, you can see the moderate relationship scatter plots are more dispersed, with a less identifiable direction.

 While base R is dependable, we can get more informative plots with the `GGally` package.
-Here are the four highly correlated variables with `user profile clicks`:
+Here are the four highly correlated variables with `User Profile Clicks`:

 ```
 library(GGally)